DanaLeibu/EmailClassifier/README.md

 ## 📉 Limitations
 - Doesn’t handle attachments or embedded HTML parsing
-- Email classification model is trained on a small dataset (~100 examples)
+- The model is trained on a small dataset (~100 examples)
 - No confidence score returned from the classification model